dash-/git-wrapper2-promise/README.md

 ### git.add(which)

-Perform a `git add` command, staging files for a commit.
+Perform a `git add` command, staging files for a commit and returns a promise for a pre-processed child process object.

   * `which`    String.
 Which files to stage, seperated by spaces.